-- I had always been interested in the ocean, probably from spending my summers at the beaches of Long Island.
-But I never took it seriously as a career.
-I remember going to a career night while in 9th grade and hearing an oceanographer talk about career opportunities as a government oceanographer (whatever that is!).
-That summer I took a summer course called “Oceanography” in which we visited different shoreline habitats on Long Island and tried to do experiments in a sweltering non-air conditioned classroom.
+- I had always been interested in the ocean, probably from spending my summers at the beaches of Long Island, but I never took it seriously as a career.
+I remember going to a career night while in 9th grade and hearing an oceanographer talk about career opportunities as a government oceanographer.
+Soon after I took a summer course called “Oceanography” in which we visited different shoreline habitats on Long Island and tried to do experiments in a sweltering non-air conditioned classroom.
 I loved it!
 It wasn’t until my undergraduate experience at the Duke Marine Lab, where I participated in a spring semester program in marine biology, that I had a healthy and positive experience and developed my love of research.
 Nothing was more natural than continuing directly into graduate school.

 - How did you get interested in bioluminescence?

 - When I started grad school, I had a project already in mind (not involving bioluminescence), and within weeks of arriving was busy working on it.
 Unfortunately, it didn’t work out.
 So my second year I tried another project (also not involving bioluminescence) that unfortunately also didn’t work out.
 So at the beginning of my third year in grad school my advisor gave me a choice: I could continue working on my unsuccessful project — but in another lab!
 So I felt a little pressured to find a project that would work.
-I happened to read a book by a Japanese scientist named Makoto Omori on oceanic shrimps of the world, and saw a picture of a midwater (deep-sea) shrimp that was supposed to be bioluminescent, even though no one knew why.
+I happened to read a book by a Japanese scientist, Dr. Makoto Omori, who was an expert on oceanic shrimps of the world.
+In the book was a photograph of a deep-sea shrimp that was supposed to be bioluminescent, even though no one knew why.
 The “why” and “how” of bioluminescence in that shrimp became the basis of my successful dissertation research.
 The story doesn’t end here.
 Years later I became friends with this same Japanese scientist, who by now was a well-known professor of oceanography in Tokyo.
-Turns out he was the scientific advisor of a commercial fishery based on a Japanese shrimp very similar to the one I had studied as a grad student.
+Turns out he was the scientific advisor of a commercial fishery based on a Japanese shrimp very similar to the one I had studied as a graduate student.
 My Japanese colleague had spent some 10 years trying to study bioluminescence in this shrimp but without success.
 He invited me to visit Japan and work with him to demonstrate that the shrimp was luminescent.
 To make a long story short, our very first experiments successfully showed that the shrimp was luminescent.
 In fact, the luminescence may be important in the shrimp’s swarming behavior, which is crucial to the success of the fisheries because the fishermen locate swarms of the shrimp using fish finders (echosounders).
 So I felt as though I had repaid my Japanese colleague, who had unknowingly helped me years back when I saw that picture in his book and got inspired to study bioluminescence.